Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 Add Midsumma Festival as a co-host to your Facebook event to ensure your event is promoted by the Midsumma Festival Facebook Page.

-Your event in at least one of Midsumma's eNewsletters sent to our growing 6000 readers
+Your event in at least one of Midsumma's eNewsletters sent to over 6100 readers, and growing

 Help from industry professionals